Northern Heart and Soul Weddings

 What do you charge?

 My fee is £550.
-This covers meeting up (usually around 3 times before the wedding), writing the script, attending the rehearsal and of course delivering the wedding ceremony.
+This covers meeting up (usually around 3 times before the wedding), writing the script and of course delivering the wedding ceremony.
 We would also be in regular contact by email throughout the process and you will be given a high quality print of your wedding script to keep.

 Image: Mindy Coe Photography